Foundations of regular variation on topological spaces: Random measures and point processes

-A similar statement holds if $\R^d$ is equipped with the inverse linear scaling given at \eqref{eq:inv-linear}.
-For instance, let $\sR$ be the Fr\'echet bornology on $\R^d$, that is, $\sR$ has the base $\{x:\|x\|<n\}$ for $n\in\NN$.
-If $\lambda$ is the Lebesgue measure, then $\lambda$ is regularly varying on $\sR$ under the inverse scaling with the normalising function $g(t)=t^d$ and tail measure being $\lambda$ itself due to its homogeneity property.
-Then the stationary Poisson process $\etap$ is regularly varying under the inverse scaling with the tail measure being the pushforward of $\lambda$ under the map $x\mapsto\delta_x$. \end{example}
+A similar statement holds if $\R^d$ is equipped with the inverse linear scaling given in \eqref{eq:inv-linear}.
+For instance, let $\sR$ be the Fr\'echet bornology on $\R^d$, that is, $\sR$ has the base $\{x\colons \|x\|<n\}$ for $n\in\NN$.
+If $\lambda$ is the Lebesgue measure, then $\lambda$ is regularly varying on $\sR$ under the inverse scaling with the normalising function $g(t)=t^d$, the tail measure being $\lambda$ itself due to its homogeneity property.
+Then, for $k=1$, the stationary Poisson process $\etap$ is regularly varying under the inverse scaling with the tail measure being the pushforward of $\lambda$ under the map $x\mapsto\delta_x$. \end{example}